Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

-Behavior of deep latent variable model in its infinite depth regime is studied by~\citet{Tzen2019NeuralSD}.
-In short, if the encoder and decoder take the following form
+The behavior of a deep latent variable model in its infinite depth regime is studied by~\citet{Tzen2019NeuralSD}; in the language of GFlowNets, the forward and backward policy take the following form:

-where we assume all $\z_i$ have the same number of dimensionality as $\x$ and $h=1/L$, then the hierarchical model is equivalent to a stochastic process in its diffusion limit ( $h\to 0$). \citet{Huang2021AVP, Kingma2021VariationalDM, Song2021MaximumLT} also study connections between hierarchical variational inference on latent variable models and diffusion.
+where we assume all $\s_i$ have the same number of dimensions as $\x$, time step $h=1/L$, $\{g_i\}_i$ are scalar parameters, and $\{\f_i(\cdot): \mathcal{S}\to\mathcal{S}\}_i$ are parametric mappings.
+The hierarchical model is then equivalent to a stochastic process in its diffusion limit ( $h\to 0$). \citet{Huang2021AVP, Kingma2021VariationalDM, Song2021MaximumLT} also study connections between hierarchical variational inference on deep latent variable models and diffusion processes.

 Consider a stochastic differential equation (SDE) \cite{ksendal1985StochasticDE} and its reverse time SDE \cite{Anderson1982ReversetimeDE}